jonkavana/Programming-and-Scripting-EOY-Project/README.md

 **Comparison of the three Sepal Lengths**
 ![Sepal Length comparison between the three Iris Types](Images-from-Analysis/SepalLength.png)

 As we can see in the image above, there is a considerable difference in the distribution in three tyes of species in relation to the sepal length.
-We can see that the greatest delta is between the Setosa and the Virginica, with a span of Setosa box being more narrow than that of the Virginica.
+We can see that the greatest delta is between the Setosa and the Virginica, with the span of the Setosa box being more narrow than that of the Virginica.
 It's an important reminder to be conscience of that the Sepal is the outer leaf on the Iris plant.
+One can determine that the size of the length of the Virginica in comparison to the Setosa is considerably larger.

 **Comparison of the three Sepal Widths**
 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/SepalWidth.png)

 It is clear to see that there are a number of differences in relation to Sepal Width, with a role reversal to be seen between the Setosa and the Virginica.
 Based on the divisional line between the setosa, there is a majority of the instances captured where the width exceeds the average.
+One can determine that the size of the width of the Setosa in comparison to the Virginica is larger, in the context of its sepal.

 **Comparison of the three Petal Lengths**
 ![Petal Length comparison between the three Iris Types](Images-from-Analysis/PetalLength.png)

-In terms of what we can take from the length of the petal the VIrginica is considerably longer relative to both the setosa and the versicolor.
+In terms of what we can see in relation to the length of the petal the Virginica is considerably longer relative to both the Setosa and the Versicolor.
+The span of measurements for the Setosa is is very acute.
+There is not much in the difference across the 50 instances captured.
+The Iris versicolor, the third flower in the iris dataset, having been seperately captured, is closer still to the Iris Virgininca.

 **Comparison of the three Petal Widths**
 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/PetalWidth.png)

 Finally, we have the comparison between the three different petal widths.
-The Virginica again has shown to be the widest, with the setosa being the least wide.
+The Virginica again has shown to be the widest, with also the widest span of measured petals across the 50 instances.
+The setosa being the least wide when determining the size of the petals.

 **Pairplot graph**
 ![All four attributes in a matrix](Images-from-Analysis/seaborn.png)

-We can also see in the image below, which was created using the Seaborn library, the relationships that are possible between these attributes.
-It has marked out in a four by four matrix format all the permutations of the four attributes.
+We can also see in the image above, which was created using the [Python Basics](https://pythonbasics.org/seaborn-pairplot/ "Seaborn Pairplot Examples"), the relationships that are possible between these attributes.
+It is marked out in a four by four matrix format with all the permutations of the four attributes.
+Where, in the grid, there is an overlpa of the attributes, i.e. a Petal Length versus Petal Length, we are shown a distribution of the values based on the species.

 In order to create the above, we have used the following code:

         sns.pairplot(IrisData, hue="species")

-Fisher, writing in Section "The analogy of partial regression", speaks of the analysis of the variance on portions of each species accountable by linear regression.
+Fisher, writing in the Section "The analogy of partial regression", speaks of the analysis of the variance on portions of each species accountable by linear regression.
 To put this in a graphical representation, we have the two following displays.

 **Lmplot graph**
 ![Sepal Length plotted against Sepal Width](Images-from-Analysis/LinearRegression.png)

-As we can see from the image above, we have a simple plotting of the sepal length against the sepal width for all three species as called out in the legend.The graph very simply demonstrates the difference in the relationships between each sepacies and these components.
+As we can see from the image above, we have a simple plotting of the sepal length against the sepal width for all three species as called out in the legend.
+The graph very simply demonstrates the difference in the relationships between each sepacies and these components.
+This has been represented by a scatter plot of the data.
 Within each species, we can see that there is a corresponding line that runs from bottom left to top right, within the structure of the data for its respective species.
-Thia is the linear regression line that attempts to plot the relationship beteen the two variables.
+This is the linear regression line that attempts to plot the relationship beteen the two variables, as detailed on the x and y axes.

 **Lmplot graph**
 ![Petal Length plotted against Petal Width](Images-from-Analysis/LinearRegression2.png)